2026 Program Presenter Biographies

 Amity Wilczek

 Dr. Amity Wilczek is a longtime educator, ecologist, and Thoreau enthusiast who spent 10 years at Deep Springs College serving as Herbert Reich Chair of Natural Sciences, Academic Dean, and Vice President.
 Her research has been published in Science, Ecology, and many other journals.
-Amity now lives in Concord, Massachusetts, where she serves on the Thoreau Farm Trust Board, and saunters in Thoreau country at every opportunity.
+Amity now lives in Concord, Massachusetts, where she serves on the Thoreau Alliance Board and saunters in Thoreau country at every opportunity.